chitniskedar/chitniskedar/README.md

 <td width="70%" align="left" valign="top">

 <p>
-I'm a <b>first-semester BTech Computer Science Engineering student!</b> Currently learning my way through the vast world of tech, exploring new languages, and building my foundation in software development.
+I'm a <b>second-semester BTech Computer Science Engineering student!</b> Currently learning my way through the vast world of tech, exploring new languages, and building my foundation in software development.
 </p>

 <p>
-I like building things and figuring out how stuff works.
-Mostly learning by building stuff similar to it.
+I like building things and figuring out how stuff works - mostly learning by building stuff similar to it.
 I enjoy the part where it works :)
 </p>